 ---|---|---|

-Landmass | It is a smaller piece of landmass which forms a part of the continent and often the landmass changes with disputes and capturing of land. | These cover the larger landmass marked by the geographical locations. |
+Landmass | It is a smaller piece of landmass which forms a part of the continent, and often, the landmass changes with disputes and capturing of land. | These cover the larger landmass marked by the geographical locations. |

-Division\defined by | The demarcation of a country is through an imaginary line that gets created through political tension or historic relevance. | A continent is a large continuous land generally identified with the water body around and in this case an ocean. |
+Division\defined by | The boundary of a country is an imaginary line created through political tension or historical relevance. | A continent is a large continuous land identified with the water body around and, in this case, an ocean. |

-Characteristics | A country is governed or dictated by certain people in authority who are responsible for its future. | A continent is the culmination of countries and cannot be governed by just a few people except for Australia and Antarctica. |
+Characteristics | A country is governed or dictated by certain authority figures responsible for its future. | A continent is the culmination of countries and cannot be governed by just a few people except Australia and Antarctica. |

 Numbers | There are over countries, some are too small, as small as a city, while there are countries that are | There are 7 continents in total. |

-Nature | A country is an outcome of historic battles, faiths, or unity among the same thinking minds. | Exists independent in nature and are formed simultaneously as the earth evolves. |
+Nature | A country is an outcome of historic battles, faiths, or unity among the same thinking minds. | Exists independently in nature and are formed simultaneously as the earth evolves. |

 What is Country?

-The word derives from the French word ‘concrete‘ meaning “spread before” and is conveniently used to denote the political divisions created over the times and still in process.
+The word derives from the French word ‘concrete’ meaning “spread before”, and is conveniently used to denote the political divisions created over the times and still in process.

-The formation of countries is a result of the differences in ideology and identification of one’s narrative and historic symbology.
-It’s also the outcome of religious conflicts and the same can congregate people.
+The formation of countries results from the differences in ideology and identification of one’s narrative and historic symbology.
+It’s also the outcome of religious conflicts, which can assemble people.

 A country can be governed through dictatorship or through the active involvement of the citizens too in choosing it.